 Active – Equine Senior®

-is a complete feed formulated specifically for the aging horse to completely or partially replace the hay or pasture in the horse’s diet when dental problems or missing teeth prevent them from eating forage.
-Scientifically formulated with a blend of fiber sources including beet pulp and top quality hay to help maintain the senior horse’s body condition and support normal digestive function while providing a diet lower in nonstructural carbohydrates that may be suitable for aging horses with carbohydrate sensitivities.
+is a complete feed formulated specifically for the aging horse to completely or partially replace the hay or pasture in the horse’s diet when dental problems or missing teeth prevent them from chewing or digesting long-stemmed forage effectively.
+It is formulated with a blend of fiber sources including beet pulp and top quality hay to help maintain the senior horse’s body condition and support normal digestive function while providing a diet lower in nonstructural carbohydrates that may be suitable for aging horses with carbohydrate sensitivities.

 Equine Senior® Active

 is appropriate for senior horses who can still chew hay well and is low in starch and sugar.
-Additionally, it includes quality protein and calorie levels to support harder keepers or those still working or competing.
-Both feeds contain ActivAge™ prebiotic, which is scientifically studied in senior horses to support optimal function of the aging immune system.
+Additionally, it includes quality protein and higher calorie levels to support harder keepers or those still working or competing.
+Both feeds contain ActivAge™ prebiotic, which is scientifically studied in senior horses to support optimal immune function, mobility, and appropriate metabolic response in aging horses.